-- 2.1 In essence a financial plan encompasses the development, evaluation and implementation of a plan for the provision of basic municipal services and capital assets.
-Such a plan aims to help Municipal Councillors and other decision makers to make informed choices about the provision of basic services and capital assets - 2.2 The financial plan should set out the Municipality's estimated expenditure over the medium-term, based on its goals and objectives, as well as the resources necessary to achieve this.
-In addition, the financial plan must set out where funding for the planned expenditure will come from. - 2.3 The compilation of a financial plan is a core component of an Integrated Development Plan (IDP).
-The envisaged timeframe allocations for a long term financial plan are:- - 2.3.1 Immediate (12 months). - 2.3.2 Medium term (3 years). - 2.3.3 Long term (more than 3 years onwards).
+- 2.1.
+A financial plan encompasses the development, evaluation and implementation of a plan for the provision of basic municipal services and capital assets.
+Such a plan aims to help Municipal Councillors and other decision makers to make informed choices about the provision of basic services and capital assets and to promote stakeholder participation in the process. - 2.2.
+The financial plan should set out the Municipality's estimated expenditure over the medium-term, based on its goals and objectives, as well as the resources necessary to achieve this.
+In addition, the financial plan must set out where funding for the planned expenditure will come from. - 2.3.
+The compilation of a financial plan is a core component of an Integrated Development Plan (IDP).
+The envisaged timeframe allocations for a long term financial plan are:- - 2.3.1.
+Immediate (12 months). - 2.3.2.
+Medium term (3 years). - 2.3.3.
+Long term (more than 3 years onwards).